W3rni0/NahamCon_CTF_2020/readme.md

 it somewhat stops printing at this point but still runs, we can guess by that the code is inefficient, we can try to understand what the script does to figure out how to make it more efficient, we can see that the script decode the ciphertext from base64 to bytes, then for each byte in the ciphertext it tries to find a value of next value for num such that both functions a and b returns a boolean value of True, then xors that value with the value of the byte and prints the result, it continues likes that for the succeeding bytes while continuously increasing the value of num by one, but, by the 13th byte the value of num is jumped to 50000 and by the 26th byte the value of num is jumped to 500000.

 Now let's look at the functions, a checks if there are no numbers bigger than 2 and smaller than the input that can divide it without a remainder, so a checks if the input is prime.
-The function b checks if the input is equal to itself in revese so b checks if the input is a palidrome. a return True if the number is prime and b checks if the number is a palindrome, so the values that are xorred with the bytes of the cipher are palindromic primes
+The function b checks if the input is equal to itself in reverse so b checks if the input is a palindrome. a return True if the number is prime and b checks if the number is a palindrome, so the values that are xorred with the bytes of the cipher are palindromic primes

-if we take a second look at the function a we can see that it is very inefficent as it checks for all the numbers that are smaller than the input if they can divide it without a remainder, we can replace it with the primality test in the sympy module, which uses an efficient method (Rabin-Miller Strong Pseudoprime Test), in the end we get the less obfuscated following script:
+if we take a second look at the function a we can see that it is very inefficient as it checks for all the numbers that are smaller than the input if they can divide it without a remainder, we can replace it with the primality test in the sympy module, which uses an efficient method (Rabin-Miller Strong Pseudoprime Test), in the end we get the less obfuscated following script:

 ```python 3
 import base64